Scotch Bonnet Hot Pepper Sauce

 Now I’m hooked on growing peppers (and tomatoes – but that’s another story)

-My son requested that I make a hot pepper sauce with his peppers, and mine – so I did – and it turned out to be EXTREMELY hot.
+My son requested that I make our family’s hot pepper sauce with his peppers, and mine – so I did – and it turned out to be EXTREMELY hot.
 I have made some notes below about taking care to wear gloves and keep your kitchen well ventilated.
 Don’t worry – there’s a printable recipe card at the end

 Hot Pepper Sauce Ingredients